kumar-github/tutorial-resources/a.md

 the filter we have added is invoked for a particular request or to check where an exception is coming from.

 Spring Security provides comprehensive logging of all security-related events at the `DEBUG` and `TRACE` level.
-This can be invaluable when debugging our application because for security measures Spring Security does not add any detail of why a request has been rejected to the response body.
+This can be invaluable when debugging our application because, for security measures, Spring Security does not add any detail of why a request has been rejected to the response body.
 If you come across a `401` or `403` error, it is very likely that you will find a log message that will help you understand what is going on.